x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-insights/mailboxes-receiving-exceeding-limits-insights.md

 5. Mailboxes that appear in the **Mailboxes repeatedly at risk** section are mailboxes that have received large volumes of mail for > 12 hours of the past 24 hours.

 6. Select the email address of the mailbox to view the contact information of the owner of the mailbox.
-Contact the mailbox owner to understand why they are receiving so much email, so they can reduce their mail volume and have a better experience.
+Contact the mailbox owner to understand why their receiving so much email, so they can reduce their mail volume and have a better experience.